heavyeyelid/virthttp/README.md

 # HeavyEyelid

 The purpose of this project is to provide a WEB HTTP based frontend to libvirt.
 We use beast, a minimal C++ HTTP server that is used to communicate between the WEB and the libvirt daemon.
-We use JSon to transmit data through the server and the client.
+We use JSon to transmit data between the server and the client.

 We also created a C++ binding API for libvirt, and using this to communicate with libvirt.